A Practical Education for Working Writers

 Here, there is no genre hierarchy or arbitrary boundary between genres.
 All students take workshops and courses with writers of all genres and styles, learning how different approaches and craft techniques can inform their primary and second genres.
 Our students are poets and grant writers; playwrights and copy editors; horror novelists and technical writers; investigative journalists and speech writers; young adult authors and PR specialists; and so much more!

 Our low-residency model allows students to build a writing habit into their professional and personal lives.
 Through internships and teaching practicums, students apply their coursework in their field of choice.
-These features, in tandem with our emphasis on multiple genres, are some of the reasons why our student success rate is so high: 87% of graduates go on to publish books and/or work full-time as professional writers.
+These features, in tandem with our emphasis on multiple genres, are some of the reasons why our student success rate is so high: 87% of graduates go on to publish books and/or work full-time as professional writers or educators.

 We encourage you to explore the links below and feel free to contact Assistant Professor/MFA Coordinator Anthony D’Aries with any questions: firstname.lastname@example.org